TSHA: A Benchmark for Visual Language Models in Trustworthy Safety Hazard Assessment Scenarios: Introduction

-\item We conduct a systematic evaluation of 23 mainstream VLMs, exposing significant shortcomings in current models for safety hazard identification.
-Furthermore, by training a baseline model on TSHA using reinforcement learning, we demonstrate a notable performance improvement on our TSHA test sets.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce TSHA, a comprehensive, realistic, and large-scale benchmark for indoor safety hazard assessment, with 66,668 validated QA pairs, 58 audited primary scene labels, and 12 parent / 64 fine-grained hazard types.
+Unlike prior works, it imposes no artificial restrictions on hazard categories, aiming to advance the hazard recognition capabilities of VLMs and establish a standardized training resource for both academic and industrial communities. \item We construct a rigorously curated test set incorporating Sora-generated video sequences and Hunyuan panoramic images with multiple embedded safety hazards.
+This suite is designed to enable comprehensive and stringent evaluation of model performance in identifying diverse and co-occurring hazardous situations. \item We conduct a systematic evaluation of 22 mainstream VLMs, exposing significant shortcomings in current models for safety hazard identification.
+Furthermore, by training baseline models on TSHA using reinforcement learning, we demonstrate a notable performance improvement on our TSHA test sets.
 Enhanced results on external benchmarks further confirm the generalization capability gained through TSHA-based training, underscoring its effectiveness as both an evaluation framework and a training resource. \end{itemize}